seakers/ner/README.md

 # Named Entity Recognition
-This model will be trained to recognize:
+This model will be trained to recognize these entities:
 - INSTRUMENT_PARAMETER
 - INSTRUMENT
 - MEASUREMENT